YOUR COMPLETE LAKE ATITLAN GUIDE

 It goes like this: 1 hour … 15Q (per person), 2h … 25Q, 3h..30

-ACTIVITY FOR THE “BRAVE ONES” – GO SWIMMING
+3. AN ACTIVITY FOR THE “BRAVE ONES” – GO SWIMMING or DIVING

-If you wonder whether you can swim in lake Atitlan, the answer is yes – at least there aren’t any rules against it.
-But whether if you’ll want to, that’s another question.
+If you wonder whether you can swim in Lake Atitlan, the answer is yes – at least there aren’t any rules against it.
+But whether you’ll want to, that’s another question.

-Here’s the thing – the water in lake Atitlan is known to be polluted and there’s a lot of algae in the surface, at least around villages.
+Here’s the thing – the water in Lake Atitlan is known to be polluted and there’s a lot of algae on the surface, at least around villages.
 Wastewater is still going to the lake and with it many toxins, locals are washing clothes in it and solid litter is dumped on its shores.
-We surely weren’t convinced to go for a swim.
+We weren’t convinced to go for a swim.

 Oh, feeling extremely brave?

 Then you should try scuba diving!
-Yeah, don’t expect to see THAT many
+Yeah, don’t expect to see THAT much

-sealife lakelife? and all that, but lake Atitlan is a great place to experience diving at high altitude (or even get PADI Altitude Specialty) and there are buildings under the surface because the lake level is still rising.
+sealife lakelife? and all that, but Lake Atitlan is a great place to experience diving at high altitude (or even get PADI Altitude Specialty) and there are whole buildings under the surface because the lake level is still rising.

-Since we’ve barely got our PADI certificate at Cozumel a few weeks before, we didn’t feel confident enough to try murky waters of lake Atitlan, but its surely something that we’d try now if going back again!
+Since we had just barely got our PADI certificate in Cozumel (Mexico) a few weeks before, we didn’t feel confident enough to try the murky waters of Lake Atitlan, but it’s surely something that we’d try now if we went back again!

 You’ll find a PADI dive center ATI Divers in Santa Cruz village.